Thapsos culture: Cultural traits

-Scholars have determined that the period in which it flourished is between 1500 and 1200 BC, the so-called Middle Bronze Age.
-The Thapsos civilization developed in the entire Sicily although the main centers, which were sometimes enclosed by a fortification wall, were along the coast.
+The Thapsos culture flourished between 1500 and 1200 BC, the local Middle Bronze Age.
+In the East, this culture was in contract with the Mycenaeans of the Late Helladic III.

 The Thapsos Culture was the subject of great interest of scholars like Paolo Orsi and Luigi Bernabò Brea.
 The research of Voza have confirmed the existence of three evolutionary phases: